miraclewhips/tormented-souls-autosplitter/README.md

 ![settings](https://i.imgur.com/Jp0Ppmn.png)

-The default settings are made to work with the included .lss file ([splits listed in this spreadsheet](https://docs.google.com/spreadsheets/d/1yQqTLATWy2rzE9uD2rtapApFun8kYbugSKjQQ2Q9jRA/edit?usp=sharing)).
+The default settings are made to work with the included .lss file.